rbitton1729/Website/src/content/server-help/_index.md

 1. Visit **[ssh.rbitton.com](https://ssh.rbitton.com)**.
 2. Log in using your email address through the Cloudflare Access portal.
-   - Your request will be routed to the appropriate server based on your email domain (i.e. @uchicago.edu vs @uci.edu).
    - You’ll receive a one-time authentication code by email.
+   - This authentication should last for one week, though Cloudflare may require you to reauthentic sooner based on various factors.
 3. Once authenticated, you’ll be prompted for your **username** (your CNet ID or UCInetID).
 4. Use the **temporary password** sent to you in your confirmation email.
 5. Your account is restricted to 15 GiB in your home folder.
 If you need more, contact me.